New version of Reverb available.see what's new

 git clone https://github.com/eusougustavocesar/reverb.git

-npm install && npm run build
+cd reverb && npm install && npm run setup

 2. 02

-Pair your phone
+Pair your phone.
+Done.

 bash